IE-482-582/spring2023/docker/README.md

 This document describes how to run Ubuntu 20.04 / ROS Noetic in Docker.
 This is aimed at the IE 482/582 course.

-There are 4 key sections:
+There are 6 sections:
 1. Installing the Docker software
 2. Building the course Docker Image
 3. Creating a Docker Container
 4. Running the Docker Container
-5. Links
+5. Miscellaneous Links
 6. Helpful Docker Commands

 ---